 Many Thanksgiving side dishes tend to be a bit heavy.
 We all expect this on turkey day, but it’s nice to have a few things on the table that are a little bit lighter.

 This recipe has very few ingredients, and it happens to be Weight Watchers friendly too.
-If you’re following the Weight Watcher Freestyle program, one serving of this Roasted Butternut Squash Gratin will cost you 2 Freestyle SmartPoints.
+If you’re following the Weight Watcher Freestyle program, one serving of this Roasted Butternut Squash Gratin will cost you 2 Freestyle SmartPoints on any color program.

 This recipe calls for mashed butternut squash.
 This is really great because that means you can roast your butternut squash ahead of time (even the day before making this recipe), and preparation will be so much easier.

 You’ll need 3 cups of mashed butternut squash for this recipe.
 That translates to about 3 pounds of uncooked butternut squash.
 Just weigh it at the grocery store, and you’ll be good to go.

 What’s the Best Way to Roast Butternut Squash?

 - Preheat your oven to 400 degrees F.